GeorgiaTech-DDI/people-counter-app/README.md

 ```
 > amplify init

 ?
-Enter a name for the environment: dev
+Do you want to use an existing environment?
+Yes
+Choose the environment you would like to use:
+❯ dev
 ?
 Choose your default editor: Android Studio
 Using default provider  awscloudformation
 ?
 Select the authentication method you want to use: AWS profile